cross-org/kv/README.md

     consistency for multiple operations.
   - `async endTransaction()` - Commits all changes made within the transaction, or rolls back if errors occur.
-  - `async vacuum()` - Optimizes storage by removing redundant transaction history, retaining only the latest value for each key.
+  - `async vacuum(ignoreReadErrors = false)` - Optimizes storage by removing
+    redundant transaction history, retaining only the latest value for each key.
   - `on(eventName, eventData)` - Subscribes to events like `sync`,
     `watchdogError`, or `closing` to get notified of specific occurrences.
   - `isOpen()` - Returns true if the database is open and ready for operations.